jxlxx/julio.lol/content/posts/go-essentials.md

 ## Defer

 Before getting into channels, etc. I want to mention a very lovely keyword `defer`.
-The `defer` key word is placed before a function call and it “defers” the executing of the function until right before the function that it is being called in, returns.
+The `defer` keyword is placed before a function call and it “defers” the executing of the function until right before the function that it is being called in, returns.

 All the deferred functions will get executed in the reverse order that they were deferred.
 So if I defer function A and then defer function B, then right before the function returns, B will be executed and then A will be executed.

+First Deferred, Last Executed.

 ```go